View this document as: a single page | multiple pages.

 1. Each online transaction within the identity proofing process, including transactions that involve third parties, SHALL occur over an authenticated protected channel.

-2. The CSP SHALL implement a means to prevent automated attacks on the identity proofing process.
-Acceptable means include, but are not limited to: bot detection, mitigation, and management solutions; behavioral analytics4; web application firewall settings; and network traffic analysis.
+2. The CSP SHALL implement automated attack protections for the identity proofing process, such as bot detection, mitigation, and management solutions; behavioral analytics4; web application firewall settings; and network traffic analysis.

-3. All PII collected as part of the identity proofing process SHALL be protected to maintain the confidentiality and integrity of the information, including the encryption of data at rest and the exchange of information using authenticated protected channels.
+3. All personal information that is collected as part of the identity proofing process SHALL be protected to maintain the confidentiality and integrity of the information, including the encryption of data at rest and the exchange of information using authenticated protected channels.

-4. The CSP SHALL assess the risks associated with operating its identity service, according to the NIST Risk Management Framework [NIST-RMF] or equivalent risk management guidelines.
-At a minimum, the CSP SHALL apply appropriate controls consistent with [SP800-53] moderate baseline, regardless of IAL.
+4. The CSP SHALL assess the information security and privacy risks associated with operating its identity service, according to the NIST Risk Management Framework [NIST-RMF] or equivalent risk management guidelines.
+At a minimum, the CSP SHALL apply appropriate controls consistent with the NIST SP 800-53 [SP800-53] moderate baseline, regardless of IAL.

-5. The CSP SHOULD assess risks associated with its use of third-party services and apply appropriate controls, as provided in the [SP800-161] Cybersecurity Supply Chain Risk Management Practices for Systems and Organizations.
+5. The CSP SHALL assess risks associated with its use of third-party services and apply appropriate controls, as provided in the [SP800-161] Cybersecurity Supply Chain Risk Management Practices for Systems and Organizations.

 Redress Requirements

-1. The CSP SHALL provide mechanisms for the redress of applicant complaints and for problems arising from the identity proofing process, including but not limited to: proofing failures, delays, and difficulties.
+1. The CSP SHALL provide mechanisms for the redress of applicant complaints and problems that arise from the identity proofing process, including proofing failures, delays, difficulties, and the recovery of a compromised subscriber account (e.g., as a result of a scam or fraud).

-2. These mechanisms SHALL be easy for applicants to find and use.
+2. These redress mechanisms SHALL be easy for applicants to find and use.

 3. The CSP SHALL assess the mechanisms for their efficacy in achieving a resolution of complaints or problems.